strategineer/personal-website/content/books/2023-10-26/index.md

 date: 2023-10-26
 params:
   isbn13: '9780356513171'
+  year: '2019'
 star_rating: 0
-title: A Canticle for Leibowitz
+title: A Canticle For Leibowitz
 ---

 Part 1: Amazing.
 Seems like this could have easily been an inspiration for the